Chapter 4. Infrastructure changes by deployment type

 The following sections describe the tested infrastructure changes for RPM-based deployments.
 For step-by-step upgrade instructions, see RPM upgrade.

-You can upgrade your 2.4 single automation controller node deployment to a 2.6 growth topology.
-This section outlines the infrastructure changes, requirements, and an example inventory for upgrading.
+Successfully upgrade your single automation controller node deployment (version 2.4) to a 2.6 growth topology.
+Use the provided infrastructure changes, requirements, and example inventory file to plan your upgrade.

 This diagram outlines the 2.4 infrastructure topology for this deployment model.